CEN3031-Group1/ResortV1/README.md

 Upon further discussion with Dr. Koufakou, the project is shifted more onto a system management instead of booking .
 Guest reservations will come from an outside service (such as Kayak, Booking.com, etc.)

 The programming language used is **Java**.
 The project is subdivided in multiple versions.
-Each version will display its changes, under its own **Changelog**.
-There is also a section that displays possible future features that can be added to the program, under the section **Future Features**.
+Each version will display its changes, major updates will condense all the changes in a single block of text in order to be easier to read.
+There is also a section that displays possible future features that can be added to the program, under the section **TODO**.

 ## Project Description
 Our goal is to implement a software for hotel’s guests and staff.